Colegio Centro América

 The Colegio Centro América is a private Catholic school located in Managua, Nicaragua.

 Founded by the Jesuits in the city of Granada in 1916, the school serves as an elementary, middle, and high school.
 The school quickly became the preferred boarding school for children of elite families.
 To this day, the school is considered to be one of the best schools in the country.

 During the 1940s, 1950s, and 1960s, the school was effective in educating the business elite during a period of rapid agricultural transformation and growth, which made Nicaragua the breadbasket for Central America.
 Many of the school's graduates became powerful farmers and ranchers, with heavy political and economic influence.

-History
+History and operations

 Foundation

 This was under the auspices of the Mexican Province of Jesuits.
 They came to Nicaragua in 1916 during a time of persecution in Mexico and opened the school at Granada, Nicaragua.
 These Jesuits were originally from Spain, Mexico, and Italy, and from Granada would spread to the rest of Central America.
 Included among them was the historian Camillo Crivelli.

-By 1920 it was possible to build a proper school building, with the government and church in support.
-This early period saw the construction In Granada of a library and laboratories for physics, chemistry, and biology.
+By 1920, it was possible to build a proper school building, with the government and church in support.
+This early period saw the construction, in Granada, of a library and laboratories for physics, chemistry, and biology.
 A zoo and a museum of natural sciences followed, both on the college campus.
-A stimulus behind the project was Jesuit orthnologist Bernardo Ponzol.
+A stimulus behind the project was Jesuit ornithologist Bernardo Ponzol.
 The humanistic studies included music, theater, oratory, and declamation.